arafatanam/CSE311.3-Fall2022-RiH-G/README.md

 1. A project proposal on Online PlayStation Store was submitted to our instructor.
 2. We have created a repository for our project, added the group member and our instructor as collaborators.
 3. The project proposal is uploaded on our repository.
+4. The database file for our project is uploaded on the repository.